kubernetes/enhancements/keps/sig-api-machinery/3716-webhook-predicates/README.md

 	// ref: https://github.com/google/cel-spec
 	// CEL expressions have access to the contents of the AdmissionRequest, organized into CEL variables:
 	//
+	//'object' - The object from the incoming request.
+The value is null for DELETE requests.
+	//'oldObject' - The existing object.
+The value is null for CREATE requests.
 	//'request' - Attributes of the admission request([ref](/pkg/apis/admission/types.go#AdmissionRequest)).
 	//
 	// The `apiVersion`, `kind`, `metadata.name` and `metadata.generateName` are always accessible from the root of the